Wood Pellet Plant

-Vista continues to work closely with this client on the development of a torrefied wood pellet production plant at McBride, British Columbia.
+Vista continues to work closely with this client on the development of a torrefied wood pellet production plant at McBride, BC.

 The torrefaction of biomass is gaining in popularity as a method for producing wood pellets.